lukehutton/streamlauncher/README.md

   1. Download StreamLauncher.Wpf.zip
   2. Unzip to any directory
   3. Run setup.exe
+  4. If installing on Windows 8 and smartscreen prompt is displayed during installation, click More Info -> Run Anyway.
 3. Set the correct paths in the Settings dialog for Livestreamer and media player installations.
   1. VLC Media Player is usually C:\Program Files (x86)\VideoLAN\VLC\vlc.exe or C:\Program Files\VideoLAN\VLC\vlc.exe
 4. Set proper file caching for the media player under Media Player Args: